Close Menu

 Cusco, with its captivating history and breathtaking landscapes, offers a truly enriching travel experience.
 While the city is generally safe, it’s essential to be aware of potential risks and take proactive measures to ensure your well-being.
 By following the practical safety tips outlined in this guide, you can minimize risks and enjoy a safe and memorable journey.

-Remember to: (See Also: Is Atlanta Georgia Safe to Visit?
+Remember to: (See Also: Is It Safe To Visit Indonesia?
 A Traveler’s Guide)

 • Acclimatize gradually to the altitude.